-This section describes the conditions under which the VFP11 coprocessor bounces an arithmetic instruction based on the potential for the exception.
-It is the task of the support code to determine the actual exception status of the instruction.
+This section describes the conditions under which the VFP11 coprocessor bounces an arithmetic instruction based on the potential for an exception.
+The support code must determine the actual exception status of the instruction.
 The support code must return either the result and appropriate exception status bits, or the intermediate result and a call to a user trap handler.